Written by Arkaprabha Das and Ishani Roy.

 The cultural charm of Kasol resides in the tiny hamlet called Malana where the people often avoid interacting with outsiders as they claim themselves descendants of the Aryan race.

 Many Israeli people also reside here and therefore you can enjoy the taste of the palatable Israeli cuisine along with other traditional local dishes.

 Must-See Places and Activities To Do- trekking to Kheerganga, Sar Pass, Village of Chalal and Pin Parvati Pass.
 Try out the Israeli cuisine, enjoy a stroll along the Parvati river, visit the picturesque villages of Tosh and Malana.
 Also do not miss camping under the skies at Kabila, besides Mahadev River and at Parvati Woods.

 Where To Stay?
-Kasol Heights is a leisure resort situated away from the humdrum of the crowds.
-To reach the resort you need to trek for 1 km from Manikeran.
+Kasol Heights is a leisure resort situated away from the humdrum of crowds.
+To reach the resort you need to trek 1 km from Manikeran.
 River Brahma Ganga passes by the resort whose view makes the stay more calming.

 The camps are made of bamboo and then covered with concrete walls.
 There is an in-house cafe named cafe Baba Shivaay which serves amazing dishes.

 The “City of Lakes” is nestled amidst the beautiful Aravalli Hills and is surrounded by four lakes.
 Other popular names of Udaipur are “Venice of the East” and “Jewel of Mewar”.

 The architectural grandeur of the city is marked by breathtaking monuments, palaces and temples.
 The beautiful lakes and the other serene water bodies showcase the natural beauty of Udaipur.
 A boat ride at Lake Pichola with the view of the stunning City Palace, Lake Garden Palace and Lake Palace at its banks is sure to leave you mesmerized.